 A Triage nurse will assess you as soon as possible after arrival.
 This is to ensure that the most urgent patient is seen first and not necessarily according to arrival time, including patients arriving by Ambulance.
 The Manchester Triage system is used and will categorize the patient into one of five priority categories ranging from life-threatening to primary care nature.

 After a patient has been triaged, they will be streamed to different areas in the department most appropriate to their presentation.
 Some of these patients will be seen directly by specialist teams like Gynaecology, Psychiatry or other appropriate teams.

 In the Emergency Department of University Hospital Kerry, we are proud to have our own Paediatric waiting area, a neat and child-friendly environment where they will wait to be seen by the Paediatric on call team in cases of a medical nature.
 If a child has been assessed by a GP and referred in with a surgical condition, these children will then be directly assessed by the Surgical on call team.

 We are also proud to have Advance Nurse Practitioners (ANP’s) as an integral part of our unit who will see and treat the more minor injuries like, sprains, fractures and lacerations.
 This is to facilitate a faster flow through the unit and keep acute presentation waiting times as low as possible.

 All other patients will be seen and treated by a combined team of skilled nurses and doctors.

-If the patient don’t need admission or are fit for discharge, we will organise any follow up appointments.
+If the patient doesn’t need admission or are fit for discharge, we will organise any follow-up appointments.
 These will be with your GP via a discharge letter for GP care, further specialist or community nursing care.
-In certain cases we will refer you on to a specific Orthopaedic outpatient clinic, or our own weekly Consultant led ED Review Clinic.
+In certain cases, we will refer you to a specific Orthopaedic outpatient clinic, or our own weekly Consultant-led ED Review Clinic.